<<=== to the home page …............ .............. ...........................to the publications===>>

 Among negative reviews the most common themes are: an accent (Russian), handwriting (guilty, my handwriting is not much better than the one of a regular doctor), too fast (well, the average speed of covering the material is equal to the total volume of the material divided by six weeks of the course), do not answer questions in full (that is sometimes true, it depends on a question, sometimes I just cannot spend much time on repeating the material learned two weeks ago and only can point at the material which is needed to be reviewed again), too forward with students (for example, when asking direct questions; an interesting observation – you ask a direct question to a student in a lecture and the student “shrinks”, but there is almost no problem if it happens on office hour).

-I believe that for any teacher this list would present the best recommendation for a teaching job.
+I believe that for any teacher the list of positive reviews from students should present the best recommendation for a teaching job.

-When I left my comfortable life in Russia and moved to the US I did not have professional network to rely on, of money, or language.
+When I left my comfortable life in Russia and moved to the US I did not have professional network to rely on, or money, or language.
 It took me some time to finally land at Boston University physics department as a laboratory assistant.
 Gradually my English got better, and my knowledge of the new academic environment got clearer.
-After three years I got a promotion to run demonstration facility.
+After three years I got a promotion to run a demonstration facility.
 A year after I started teaching BU elementary physics courses, and I have been teaching physics since then.
-During the last several years, in addition to my full time position at the demonstration facility, I also have been teaching, and traveling to different conferences with posters or presentations, and publishing various papers, but my dream has always been to became a full time physics instructor.
+During the last several years, in addition to my full-time position at the demonstration facility, I also have been teaching, and traveling to different conferences with posters or presentations, and publishing various papers, but my dream has always been to became a full-time physics instructor.

 I have an experience in research on teaching physics, I have an administrative experience, I have been helping to school teachers and administrators to improve teaching environment (for the full resume, please, follow this link: http://teachology.xyz/mathhealth/rezume.htm), but at my core I am a physics teacher.